seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 built on the journal is a statement about 25 assets.
 Closing that gap would require a second price source bought for three rows.

-Reversed if Binance relists XMR or LIT on spot with real volume: that is a `tokens[]` edit plus this paragraph, not a code change anywhere else.
+Reversed if Binance relists XMR or LIT on spot with real volume — and since TZ-15 that is no longer a `tokens[]` edit plus this paragraph.
+The «РИСК ВЫНОСА» caption states the coverage as a static «25 спотовым монетам» (§3.17), and section M of `exhaustion_bench.js` pins that caption as one exact string, so the reversal is four moves in one change: `tokens[]`, this paragraph, that literal and that expectation.
+The gate is red until all four move together, which is the safe direction — a declaration and the sentence describing it cannot drift apart quietly (inv.
+20, 50).
+The count in the caption is a code site of the coverage in everything but syntax.

 ### 3.15 Catalyst registry — `catalysts.json`